-To the Board of Directors of the Wyoming County Business Center, Inc. 36 Center Street, Suite D Warsaw, New York 14569
+To the Board of Directors of the Wyoming County Business Center, Inc. 36 Center Street, Suite D Warsaw.
+New York 14569

-We have examined Wyoming County Business Center's (the Center) compliance with the New York State Comptroller's Investment Guidelines for Public Authorities and Section 2925 of the New York State Public Authorities Law (collectively, the "Investment Guidelines") during the period of January 1, 2018, to December 31, 2018.
+We have examined Wyoming County Business Center Inc.'s (the Center) compliance with the New York State Comptroller's Investment Guidelines for Public Authorities and Section 2925 of the New York State Public Authorities Law (collectively, the "Investment Guidelines") during the period of January 1, 2020 through December 31, 2020.
 Management of the Center is responsible for the Center's compliance with the specified requirements.
 Our responsibility is to express an opinion on the Center's compliance with the specified requirements based on our examination.